Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/ad-apps/fhir-resource-app-registration.md

-# FHIR Resource App Registration In B2C Tenant
+# FHIR Resource App Registration

 This application registration is used to customize the access token sent to the FHIR Service.
 The SMART on FHIR logic inside Azure Health Data Services relies on the `fhirUser` claim inside the access token to restrict user access to their own compartment (e.g. patient can access their own data but not others).
 Microsoft is unable to allow custom claims mapping on the first-party Healthcare APIs application as it creates a [security hole for malicious applications](https://learn.microsoft.com/azure/active-directory/develop/reference-app-manifest#acceptmappedclaims-attribute).
 We must then create a custom application registration to protect the FHIR Service and change the audience in the FHIR Service to validate tokens against the custom application.